cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

     }, nil
     ```

-Not to forget:
+Keep in mind:

 * If you encounter an internal error, you should `panic("This situation should not happen")`.
-* If you encounter a user or _regular_ error, like insufficient funds, you should return a regular `error`.
+* If you encounter a user or _regular_ error (like not having enough funds), you should return a regular `error`.

 ## Other messages

 You can also implement other messages.
-Without repeating all of the above you can include:
+Without repeating all of the above, you can include:

 1. The **play message** to implicitly accept the challenge when playing for the first time.
-If you create it with Starport use:
+If you create it with Starport, use:

     ```sh
     $ starport scaffold message playMove idValue fromX:uint fromY:uint toX:uint toY:uint --module checkers --response idValue
     ```

-    Which yields among others the object files, callbacks, and a new file for you to include your code in:
+    Which generates (among others) the object files, callbacks, and a new file for you to include your code in:

     ```go
     func (k msgServer) PlayMove(goCtx context.Context, msg *types.MsgPlayMove) (*types.MsgPlayMoveResponse, error) {